Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Introduction

-In this study, we focus on how Chinese MCNs develop and deploy folk theories of algorithms organizationally for labor management in live-streaming industry.
-Drawing on nine months of ethnographic fieldwork and 37 interviews with MCN staff and streamers, we ask: \begin{itemize} \item \textbf{RQ1:} How do MCNs interpret and shape streamers’ understanding of algorithms on Chinese live-streaming platforms? \item \textbf{RQ2:} How are these interpretations translated into everyday organizational practices for labor management? \end{itemize}
+Building on such research potential, this study investigates how Chinese MCNs discursively construct algorithms and integrate these constructions into organizational practices in labor management.
+Drawing on nine months of ethnographic fieldwork and 44 interviews with live-streamers, former live-streamers, and MCN staff, we ask: \begin{itemize} \item \textbf{RQ1:} How do MCNs construct organizational interpretations of algorithms? \item \textbf{RQ2:} How are these interpretations embedded into everyday labor management practices? \item \textbf{RQ3:} How do live-streamers react to MCNs’ algorithmic interpretations? \end{itemize}

-Rather than treating folk theories of algorithms as bottom-up sensemaking tools, our findings reveal how they are deliberately constructed, circulated, and embedded by intermediary organizations (MCNs) to govern labor under algorithmic opacity.
-Specifically, we find that MCNs construct dual folk theories of algorithms: internally, they acknowledge the instability and opacity of platform algorithms, using this uncertainty to manage organizational risk; externally, they promote motivational narratives that frame the algorithm as fair, responsive, and effort-driven, shifting the burden of performance onto individual streamers.
-These folk theories are institutionalized through moral discourse, performance rankings, aesthetic standards, spatial control, and financial dependencies, making speculative knowledge of algorithms feel actionable and enforceable.

-This study offers three key contributions to the CSCW/HCI literature.
-First, it re-theorizes folk algorithmic knowledge as institutionalized epistemic infrastructure, not merely emergent and experiential, but strategically produced and maintained within organizations.
-Second, it conceptualizes these folk theories as tools of algorithmic labor management, enabling MCNs to govern workers through belief, aspiration, and moral obligation.
-Third, it provides design and policy implications for CSCW and HCI, urging system designers and policy makers to account for epistemic authority that mediates algorithmic work.
+In response to \textbf{\textit{RQ1}}, We found that MCNs construct organizational interpretations of algorithms through a dual framework.
+Internally, MCN staff treat algorithms as volatile and uncertain systems, relying on probabilistic reasoning to manage performance and organizational risk.
+Externally, in their interactions with cooperated streamers, MCNs promote simplified and prescriptive narratives that portray platform algorithms as transparent, fair, and responsive to individual effort.

+In response to \textbf{\textit{RQ2}}, we demonstrate how these internal and external algorithmic interpretations are embedded into everyday labor management practices.
+MCNs translate algorithmic narratives into training programs, performance rankings, aesthetic and behavioral standards, spatial arrangements, and financial dependencies.
+Through these mechanisms, algorithmic uncertainty is rendered manageable, and responsibility for success or failure is transmitted onto individual streamers through disciplined labor practices.

+In response to \textbf{\textit{RQ3}}, we show that live-streamers’ reactions to MCNs’ algorithmic interpretations unfold along a patterned trajectory.
+While many initially comply with MCN guidance as a pragmatic response to uncertainty; others develop doubt as promised outcomes fail to materialize; and some ultimately disengage from MCNs or exit the live-streaming industry altogether.
+These reactions illustrate how algorithmic interpretations are variably accepted, questioned, and resisted over time.